Keswick Convention: History

 At the 1965 convention, the Rev. John Stott, Rector of All Souls, Langham Place, gave the week's Bible readings on Paul's epistle to the Romans, chapters 5 to 8.
 His exposition of chapter 6, in particular concerning "death to sin", is now regarded as a key watershed in recent Keswick teaching, departing from the approach taken to this passage in earlier years.
 Price and Randall state that "more than thirty years on the so called traditional Keswick stance on Romans 6 would now hardly ever be heard from the Keswick platform".

 In 1969 a second week was added to the programme, this taking the form of a "Holiday Convention" giving more free time for visitors to enjoy the local area.
 In 1975 the centenary celebrations were held, with the highlight being an address by Billy Graham before some 15,000 people gathered at the town's Crow Park on the shores of Derwentwater.

 A new building, Keswick Convention Centre was opened on 12 July 1987, on the site in Skiddaw Street.
-The rear of the roof becomes a point of support for the tent erected for each year's convention event.
+The rear of the roof became a point of support for the tent erected for each year's convention event.
 The following year during the second convention week, the tent was destroyed in a storm on the Monday night.
 Two days later a replacement tent had been acquired and erected and the programme was able to be resumed as normal.

 In order to extend the range of activities undertaken, Rawnsley Hall, formerly part of the Keswick School, was purchased by the Convention Trust in 1997.
 This is located about 10 minutes walk from the Convention Centre and now forms the focal point for all the older children's and youth work.

 In January 2000, a position statement was issued by the Convention Council to address the question as to how Keswick see its role in the 21st century.
 The following specific goals were set out: